 It's a bird; it's a plane–no you're right it was a bird!

-The shores of the Squamish River
+1. The shores of the Squamish River

 Nestled along the dyke in one of the most picturesque locations along the Squamish River is the Eagle Run Viewing Shelter.
-The shelter includes interactive information boards, covered spaces to hide from the elements, park benches, and even viewing binoculars on Saturdays.
-Volunteer interpreters from the Eagle Watch program will be at the Eagle Run Viewing Shelter every weekend on Saturdays and Sundays from 10 am - 3 pm to help educate interested guests about our famous Brackendale Eagles.
+The shelter includes interactive information boards, covered spaces to hide from the elements, picnic tables, and even spotting scopes when EagleWatch is operating.
+Volunteer interpreters from the EagleWatch program will be at the Eagle Run Viewing Shelter on Saturdays and Sundays during peak season, as well as through Christmas Week to help educate interested guests about our famous Squamish Eagles.

 Nowhere is the eagle population more amazing than seen from a raft, floating down the Cheakamus River.
 Eagle watching float tours run through to February and are suitable for people of all ages and abilities, it’s a great way to get up close with one of the world’s most magnificent birds of prey.

-Still not sure where to go?
-Stop by the Squamish Adventure Centre and we’ll give you a map and rundown of where to find the best viewing spots.
+You can download a map of popular eagle viewing sites here, or stop by the Squamish Adventure Centre and we’ll give you a map and rundown of where to find the best viewing spots.